-Fiberglass handle cuts back on weight.
+Fiberglass handle cuts down on weight.
 Sharp tines and strong handle.
 Useful for a variety of purposes, including spreading mulch, picking up weeds, and moving manure.
 Lightweight and easy to handle.

 Might be too heavy for a smaller person to use for a full day of work.